Trump urges FBI, DOJ investigate Clinton after Brazile book excerpt

-President Donald Trump urged the Federal Bureau of Investigation and the Justice Department to investigate his political rivals Friday following allegations that Hillary Clinton's campaign effectively controlled the Democratic National Committee during the 2016 presidential primary, which the party was supposed to impartially referee.
+President Donald Trump on Friday urged the FBI and the Justice Department to investigate his political rivals after allegations that Hillary Clinton's campaign effectively controlled the Democratic National Committee during the 2016 presidential primary race, which the party was supposed to impartially referee.

-The president in recent days has seized on former interim DNC chair Donna Brazile's account, which appears in her new book and was excerpted in Politico, of a fundraising deal that allowed Clinton’s campaign to influence the party's finances before she won the nomination.
+The president seized on an account by Donna Brazile, the former interim DNC chair, that appears in her new book and was excerpted in Politico of a fundraising deal that she says allowed Clinton’s campaign to influence the party's finances before she won the nomination.

 "The real story on Collusion is in Donna B's new book.
 Crooked Hillary bought the DNC & then stole the Democratic Primary from Crazy Bernie!,” the president tweeted Friday morning.